Self-harm: Prison inmates

-Awareness and opposition
+Awareness

 There are many movements among the general self-harm community to make self-harm itself and treatment better known to mental health professionals, as well as the general public.
 For example, March 1 is designated as Self-injury Awareness Day (SIAD) around the world.
 On this day, some people choose to be more open about their own self-harm, and awareness organizations make special efforts to raise awareness about self-harm.

 Other animals

 Self-harm in non-human mammals is a well-established but not widely known phenomenon.
 Its study under zoo or laboratory conditions could lead to a better understanding of self-harm in human patients.

 Zoo or laboratory rearing and isolation are important factors leading to increased susceptibility to self-harm in higher mammals, e.g., macaque monkeys.
 Non-primate mammals are also known to mutilate themselves under laboratory conditions after administration of drugs.
 For example, pemoline, clonidine, amphetamine, and very high (toxic) doses of caffeine or theophylline are known to precipitate self-harm in lab animals.

-In dogs, canine obsessive-compulsive disorder can lead to self-inflicted injuries, for example canine lick granuloma.
+In dogs, canine compulsive disorder can lead to self-inflicted injuries, for example canine lick granuloma.
 Captive birds are sometimes known to engage in feather-plucking, causing damage to feathers that can range from feather shredding to the removal of most or all feathers within the bird's reach, or even the mutilation of skin or muscle tissue.

 Breeders of show mice have noticed similar behaviors.

-One known as "barbering" involves a mouse obsessively grooming the whiskers and facial fur off of themselves and cage-mates.
+One known as "barbering" involves a mouse obsessively grooming the whiskers and facial fur off themselves and cage-mates.